debesheedas/cil-project/README.md

 Throughout our systematic and research oriented approach, we tried out various preprocessing techniques, models - each with various hyperparameter configurations.
 Hence, we decided to breakup the pipeline as above, allowing us to combine prdictions generated using different methods into a final prediction in Step 3.

 You can choose between the following options for the novel architecture and set these strings in the config.json:
-- 1dCNN
-- 2dCNN_LSTM
-- 2dCNN_LSTM_Attn
+- 1dCNN_LSTM: to use the BERTweet embeddings with a 1D-CNN and uni-directional LSTM
+- 2dCNN_LSTM: to use the BERTweet embeddings with a 2D-CNN and uni-directional LSTM
+- 2dCNN_biLSTM: to use the BERTweet embeddings with a 2D-CNN and bi-directional LSTM
+- 2dCNN_LSTM_Attn: to use the BERTweet embeddings with a 2D-CNN and uni-directional LSTM, followed by an attention layer

-If nothing is initialized, the BaseModel is used.
+- 2dCNN_LSTM_Attn: to use the BERTweet embeddings with a 2D-CNN and bi-directional LSTM, followed by an attention layer If nothing is initialized, the best model (xyz) is used.

+To achieve the best score, run the following commands with the current config.json initialisation (you only have to change the paths to match your folder structure):